-A decision to modernize is often based on a need to achieve greater performance and throughput, and sometimes to support an entirely new process.
-With the right modernization, you'll end up with a fully integrated system that is tailored to the needs of your operation.
+A decision to modernise is often based on a need to achieve greater performance and throughput, and sometimes to support an entirely new process.
+With the right modernisation, you'll end up with a fully integrated system that is tailored to the needs of your operation.

 Begin with a Crane Reliability Study

-A Crane Reliability Study from Konecranes provides a detailed analysis of your crane in relationship to its application.
+A Crane Reliability Study from Konecranes provides a detailed analyses of your crane in relationship to its application.
 We’ll evaluate the structural integrity of the crane and the condition of mechanical and electrical components.
 We’ll also study load and duty requirements and maintenance records.
-After analyzing all these factors against the required performance needs, we will identify the most appropriate system upgrade and corresponding modernisation plan.
+After analyzing all these factors against the required performance needs, we will identify the most appropriate system upgrade and corresponding modernization plan.